-Case Number :

-ase e name:
+Case name:

 4) Fill out "a" or "b" below:

 a.
-Personal Service: I personally gave copies of the documents check ked in 3 to th ne person in 1:

-On (date): At (time): ] a.m.
-1.
+Personal Service: I personally gave copies of the de On (date): At this address: City: □ a.m. □ p.m.

-At this address:

-City: S tate: Zip:

 b.
-Substituted Service: I personally gave copies of the documents ch ecked in 3 (a a, b, or d) to (check one):

-A competent adult (at least 18) at the home of, and living with •

-An adult who seems to be in charge where the person in 1 us •

-An adult who seems to be in charge where the person in 1 us post office box (not a U.S. Post Office box), if there is no known

-I told that adult, "Please give these court papers to (name of person in ~ · 1

-I did this on (date): At (time): a.m. p.m.

-At this address:

-City: Stat te: Zip:
+Substituted Service: I personally gave copies of the document of the document of the document of the document of the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the least 18 at the home of, and living the home of home o e documents checked in 3 (a, b, or d) to (check one): nd living with the person in 1, or erson in 1 usually works, or erson in 1 usually receives mail, or has a private here is no known physical address for the person in 1. e of person in 1)." (time): a.m p.m.

 Name or description of the person I gave the papers to:

-After serving the court papers, I put copies of the documents listed in (and put first-class prepaid postage on it.
-I addressed the envelope to the left the copies.

-I mailed the envelope on (date): from (city, state):-by leaving it (check one):

-a.
-At a U.S. Postal Service mail drop, or

-b.
-At an office or business mail drop where I know the mail is pick U.S. Postal Service, or ked up every d lay and deposited with the

-c.
-With someone else I asked to mail the documents to the person completed Form SC-104A. in 1 ), and I h nave attached that person's
+and put first-class prepaid postage on it.
+I addressed the left the copies.
+I mailed the envelope on (date): by leaving it (check one): a.
+At a U.S. Postal Service mail drop, or b.
+At an office or business mail drop where I know the U.S. Postal Service, or I mailed the envelope on (date): from (city, state): by leaving it (check one): a. □ At a U.S. Postal Service mail drop, or b. □ At an office or business mail drop where I know the mail is picked up every day and deposited with the U.S. Postal Service, or c. □ With someone else I asked to mail the documents to the person in 1 , and I have attached that person's

-5 ) Server's Information
+5) Server's Information

 Name: Phone:

 Address:

-City: S tate: Zip:
+City: State: Zip:

 Fee for service: \$

 If you are a registered process server:

-County of registration: Registratio n number:
+County of registration: Registration number:

-5) I declare under penalty of perjury under California state law that I am at lea case and that the information above is true and correct. ast 18 years old d and not named in this
+6 I declare under penalty of perjury under California state law that I am at least 18 years old and not named in this case and that the information above is true and correct.

-Date:

-\
+Date: \

-Type or print server's name Server signs he ere after servin ng
+Type or print'server s name Server signs here after serving